 Commercial mining operations that impact an area of 5 acres or more shall be permitted only under Industrial land use.
-These operations, including oil, gas, mineral, rock and sand extraction shall be regulated the standards of 62C-16.0051 FAC.
+Reclamation of these operations after completion, including oil, gas, mineral, rock and sand extraction shall be regulated, in part, by the standards of 62C-16.0051 FAC .

-E. Recreation
+Recreation

-Land designated for recreation is intended for a variety of leisure time activities.
+Land designated for recreation and open space is intended for a variety of leisure time activities.
 Included in this land use classification are both resource-based and activity-based sites and facilities.
 Resource-based sites and facilities are oriented toward natural resources; activity-based sites and facilities are those that require major development for the enjoyment of a particular activity.
 Activity-based site and facilities include ball fields, golf courses, tennis courts, etc.; resource-based facilities include lakes, hiking trails, wilderness campsites, etc.